lucasschott/RL_analysis/README.md

 ## Studies

 ### Study 1
-Analyze reward gained per step for agents how learnd
+Analyze the average reward per step for agents how learnt with DDPG algorithm on the environments with different number
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjUwOTUxNDRdfQ==
+eyJoaXN0b3J5IjpbMzcyNDk5NDM0XX0=
 -->